opensearch-project/project-website/_posts/2022-04-07-launching-open-source-operator-for-openSearch.markdown

 ###### Local installation
 - Clone the repo
 - Run `make build manifests` to build the controller binary and the manifests
-- Start a kubernetes cluster (e.g. with k3d or minikube) and make sure your `~/.kube/config` points to it
+- Start a Kubernetes cluster (e.g, with k3d or minikube) and make sure your `~/.kube/config` points to it
-- Run `make install` to create the CRD in the kubernetes cluster
+- Run `make install` to create the CustomResourceDefinition (CRD) in the Kubernetes cluster

 There is no special recommendation on which method to use; both of them will install the OpenSearch Operator deployment and CRD on your kubernetes cluster.
 If you would like to explore the source code, you can use method #2.